+During 2022-23, the Eye and Ear focused on key risks related to occupational violence and aggression, manual handling and psychological wellbeing.
 To minimise risk and promote staff safety, the following programs, activities and key messages were provided:

-- Zero tolerance for inappropriate behaviour at work including bullying, harassment and occupational violence and aggression. - Raising awareness of appropriate behaviours and encouraging staff to report concerns through online education and staff forums. - Ensuring People and Culture staff can respond to complaints and are adequately skilled in conducting workplace investigations. - Reporting incidents, hazards and near misses to enable the Eye and Ear to address individual issues and collect data for trend analysis and development of risk controls. - The importance of appropriate consultation between Health and Safety representatives, staff, managers and People and Culture before implementing new work practices or equipment. - Risk assessments to identify hazards that have the potential to cause harm before a change in work practices, procedures or work environment.
+- Zero tolerance for inappropriate behaviour at work including bullying, harassment and occupational violence and aggression - Raising awareness of appropriate behaviours and encouraging staff to report concerns through online education and staff forums - Ensuring People and Culture staff can respond to complaints and are adequately skilled in conducting workplace investigations - Reporting incidents, hazards and near misses to enable the Eye and Ear to address individual issues and collect data for trend analysis and development of risk controls - The importance of appropriate consultation between Health and Safety representatives, staff, managers and People and Culture before implementing new work practices or equipment - Risk assessments were conducted to identify hazards that have the potential to cause harm before a change in work practices, procedures or work environment.
+A remediation plan was also put into place.

-In 2021-2022, the Health, Safety and Environment Committee met quarterly to discuss, monitor and agree on remedial action for safety issues.
+In 2022-2023, the Health, Safety and Environment Committee met quarterly to discuss, monitor and agree on remedial action for safety issues.
 Committee members include management, Health and Safety representatives and a consumer representative.

-The Laser and Radiation Safety and Emergency Management Committee held quarterly has management, medical and clinical staff representatives who oversee radiation and laser safety at the Eye and Ear.
+The Laser and Radiation Safety Committee is held quarterly and has management, medical and clinical staff representatives who oversee radiation and laser safety at the Eye and Ear.

-Virtual forums with the health and safety representatives were regularly held during 2021-2022.
-The forums provide an opportunity for the representatives to discuss health and safety concerns and raise issues related to their designated work group.
+Virtual forums with the Health and Safety representatives were held regularly during 2022-2023.
+The forums provide an opportunity for the representatives to discuss health and safety concerns and raise issues regarding their designated work group.
 The following OHS related training was provided:

-- Appropriate workplace behaviours that incorporate the prevention of bullying, discrimination and harassment for all managers; - Responding to occupational violence and aggression for clinical and front-line staff; - OHS training for Health and Safety Representatives; - Train the trainer manual handling training and laser safety training.
+- Appropriate workplace behaviours that incorporate the prevention of bullying, discrimination and harassment for all managers - Responding to occupational violence and aggression for clinical and front-line staff - Initial and refresher training for Health and Safety representatives - Train the trainer manual handling training; and laser and radiation safety training.

-Occupational Violence
+Occupational violence